stfc/PSyclone/tutorial/practicals/LFRic/building_code/README.md

 * Fortran compiler supporting [Fortran 2003 standard.]( https://gcc.gnu.org/wiki/GFortranStandards#Fortran_2003)
-  The `Makefile`s in the Examples are based on the freely available [GNU Compiler Collection (GCC)](https://gcc.gnu.org/).
+  The `Makefile`s in the examples are based on the freely available [GNU Compiler Collection (GCC)](https://gcc.gnu.org/).
 LFRic code is routinely built with GCC 6.1.0, Intel Fortran Compiler 17.0.x and Cray Fortran Compilers 8.4.3 and 8.7.0.
 It has been proven to work with Intel 19.0.x